- Special Counsel

 FCC Form 397 Broadcast Mid-Term Report

 Licensees that have reached the mid-point of their eight-year license term must file a FCC Form 397 Broadcast Mid-Term Report for a substantive review of their recruitment activity.
-Radio SEUs with 11 or more full-time employees located in Arkansas, Louisiana, and Mississippi must file the Form 397 with the FCC on or before Monday, February 1, 2016.
-(Note: Radio SEUs with 10 or fewer full-time employees and television SEUs with four or fewer full-time employees are not required to submit a Form 397.)
+Television SEUs with five or more full-time employees in Arkansas, Louisiana, and Mississippi and radio SEUs with 11 or more full-time employees in Kansas, Nebraska, and Oklahoma must file their Forms 397 on Wednesday, February 1, 2017.

 The Form 397 requires filers to identify the individual responsible for EEO matters and to submit the SEU’s two most recent PFRs as attachments.
-Those SEUs with a February 1, 2016 deadline must include PFRs covering February 1, 2014 – January 31, 2015 and February 1, 2015 – January 31, 2016.
+Those SEUs facing the upcoming February 1 deadline must include PFRs covering February 1, 2015 – January 31, 2016 and February 1, 2016 – January 31, 2017.
 Once filed with the FCC, the Form 397 must be placed in the public inspection file of each station in the SEU.
+For stations with online public inspection files hosted by the FCC (full-power and Class A television stations and commercial radio stations in the Top 50 Nielsen markets) the FCC will automatically upload a copy of the Form 397 to the station’s online public file.